tnosaj/resume/README.md

 forced to face my fears, tuning BGSAVE cycles and finding the optimal fsync to AOF ratios

+#### CouchDB eventually consistent fun
+- Was thrown into cold water with multiple clusters running at high load
+- When building the prometheus exporter for a CouchDBaaS provider, learned about many of the internal stats and their meanings.
+- Translated that knowledge into practical experience by building Kubernetes powered scale-out deployments to load test, while starting an ever growing comprehensive cluster administration documentation.

 ### --administrate
+(run, play, break, repeate)

 #### LAMP
 - Traditional stack (e.g. apache2, nginx)